alexcpn/alexcpn.github.io/html/NN/ml/8_backpropogation_full.md

 \end{aligned}
 $$

-Above the diagonal of J are the only terms that can be nonzero:
+The diagonal of J are the only terms that can be nonzero:

 $$
 \begin{aligned}